 She also provides folk music and dance workshops for schools and communities, including maypole dance and shanty singing.
 For more information please visit Alison’s Folk Music Workshops and Fun School Workshops websites.

-Alison has been a tutor for Shooting Roots for six years, providing music workshops for young people at folk festivals:
+Alison has been a tutor for Shooting Roots for nine years, providing music workshops for young people at folk festivals:

 First rehearsal of ‘Rolling Down To Old Maui’, by Shooting Roots at Broadstairs Folk Week 2015

 Coming soon: regular folk workshops in Bristol, teaching a variety of skills and instruments to musicians of all ages and abilities.
 For more information and/or to register your interest please visit the Bristol Folk Project website.

 Project Leader for Call Me Ceilidh – Cambridgeshire Music’s two-year Ultimate Ceilidh Band project for young people in Cambridgeshire, supported by Youth Music.
 (2013-2015)